davidsayndee/davidsayndee/README.md

 I am continuously expanding my knowledge and looking for opportunities to design innovative cloud solutions that drive business success.

 ### 📌 What I'm Working On
-- Preparing for Entry level to Mid-level Cloud jobs and learning new technologies
+- Preparing for adnvaced cloud certifications
 - Building projects in AWS/GCP/Azure
 - Learning more about Cloud Infra, DevOps & cloud automation